Volunteering

 Contact Alumni Relations

-Law Chapter Chairs are ambassadors of Stanford Law School, helping keep alumni connected to the school and each other.
-Working closely with the Alumni Relations team, chairs are responsible for planning and managing regional programs and events in the established Law Chapter regions.
+Regional ambassadors of Stanford Law School help keep alumni connected to the school and each other.
+Working closely with the Alumni Relations team, chairs are responsible for planning and managing regional programs and events in established regions.
 They assist in outreach for events and serve as the event host, often giving the welcoming remarks at events.

 Venue Host